antoinepod/R-Type/README.md

 # 👾 R-Type

+## 📝 Description
+R-Type is a game where you have to destroy all the enemies that are coming to you.
+You can shoot with your spaceship, and you can also use special weapons.
+You can play with friends in a multiplayer mode.

 ## 📖 Documentation
 You can see our documentation in the documentation folder.
 Use vscode to open a better view, on a live server.